-Note: some generals give support points to all Armies in a land battle.
-When resolving the combat, leave the general at his position to help memorizing to apply the extra points.
+Note: some generals give support points to all Armies in the land battle.
+When resolving the combat, leave the general at his position to help memorizing the extra points to apply.
 Each side can use only one general per battle.

-For Sea battles the same system is used.
-Read "Army" as "Fleet" and "Front" as "Zone".
+For Sea battles: the same system is used.
+Read "army" as "fleet" and "front" as "zone".

-Aftermath:
+Aftermath

-- 1. The destroyed Armies/Fleets (if difference is 4+) are removed from play. - 2.
-The other Armies/Fleets are moved to the Discard pile together with any played support cards. - 3.
-The winner of the battle gets the number of Victory Points according to the battle which was fought.
+1. The destroyed armies/fleets (+4) are removed from play.

+- 2. The other armies/fleets are moved to the Discard pile together with any played support card. - 3.
+The winner of the battle gets the number of victory points according to the battle which was fought.